Financial Modeling: Predictive Power And Limitations

 While robust models help to understand possible outcomes by building in drivers we know, it fails to build in the unexpected.
 A great example of this was the 2008 crisis where no model seemed to take into consideration what would happen if housing prices fell.
 It was an assumption that housing and land appreciate, forever and ever.

 Two, no manager should rely on a model without considering the subjective elements that go into any transaction.
-It’s hard to model in behavior.
-So the synergy model we built for an M&A transaction takes no consideration of integration issues, leading to overvaluation of an asset.
+It’s hard to model behaviour.
+So the synergy model we built for an M&A transaction takes no consideration of integration issues, leading to the overvaluation of an asset.